instanceofMA/arduino-fetch/README.md

-# Arduino Fetch
+# Fetch for Arduino
-Arduino fetch is a high level HTTP Request Library that gives you a javascript fetch like API.
+fetch is a high level HTTP Request Library that gives you a javascript fetch like API.

 ```js
 ResponseOptions options;